 How does Vodafone coverage compare to Telstra & Optus?

 With the Vodafone network covering 96% of the Australian population, how do the other major telcos compare?
 According to their websites, Telstra covers over 99% of the total Australian population, while the Optus network covers 98.5%.
 While coverage won’t generally be an issue for those looking to live or work in a major city, for those who spend most of their time out in rural areas of Australia, how much coverage your network offers may be the defining factor in which telco provider you decide to go with.
-And if you’re truly going out into the sticks, check out our guide on satellite phones to see what providers can keep you connected.
+If you’re truly going out into the sticks, check out our guide on satellite phones to see what providers can keep you connected.

 Should I join the Vodafone network?